Inline Help Text

 Provide a link to the corresponding help article or to a place in the IDE where the related settings can be found.
 Place the link at the end of the text where possible so that it does not disrupt reading.

-• Avoid text highlighting.
-Usually, the help text is short and no bold or italics are needed.
+Avoid text highlighting.
+Usually, the help text is short, and no highlighting in bold or italics is needed:

 Writing guidelines